List of dialling codes in the United Kingdom: Code length

 The length of the area code part and the local number part is found as follows:

 The number format '2+8' refers to, e.g. London, numbers using the (020) xxxx xxxx format.

 The number format '5+4' refers to, e.g. Brampton, numbers using the (0169 77) xxxx format.

 Areas with mandatory area code dialling

 In the following areas, the area code must be included when dialling local numbers.
 This enables local numbers to start with 0 or 1 and was introduced to increase the number of available telephone numbers within these areas.

 Overseas Territories

-Unlike the Crown Dependencies of Jersey, Guernsey and the Isle of Man which use the UK area codes 01534, 01481 and 01624, respectively, telephone numbers in British Overseas Territories do not come under the UK telephone numbering plan.
-Some are within the North American Numbering Plan (NANP).
+Unlike the Crown Dependencies of Jersey, Guernsey and the Isle of Man which use the UK area codes 01534, 01481 and 01624, respectively, telephone numbers in British Overseas Territories are not part of the UK telephone numbering plan.
+Some are members of the North American Numbering Plan (NANP).
 These calls are treated as international calls.
 Below are the access codes for the overseas territories: